 If the withdrawal agreement is signed:

-– 30 March 2019 – 31 December 2020: the implementation period.
+– Exit day– 31 December 2020: the implementation period.
 EU citizens and their families will continue to have the right to come to and remain in the UK under EU free movement law until 31 December 2020.
-They will be able to register for ‘pre-settled’ or ‘settled’ status under the new system.
+They will be able to apply for ‘pre-settled’ or ‘settled’ status under the new system.

 – 1 January 2021: the implementation period ends.
 EU citizens and their family members who have not arrived by 31 December 2020 will no longer have the right under EU free movement law to arrive in the UK to live here.
 Instead, they will be subject to domestic UK immigration rules (which are to be comprehensively overhauled in the light of Brexit) and will need to apply for a visa to work here.

 – 30 June 2021: EU citizens and their family members already living in the UK by 31 December 2020 will have to be registered under the new system by this date.

 If there is a no-deal situation:

 – Exit day: Brexit takes place.
 EU citizens and their family members resident in the UK by exit day will still be able to apply for pre-settled or settled status.
 However, the current free movement regime will end, and EU citizens arriving for the first time after that date will be subject to a separate transition regime which will last until 31 December 2020.
 These ‘new arrivals’ will still be able to enter the UK and work and study largely without restriction, but they will have to apply to the Home Office for a 3-year visa if they wish to stay longer than 3 months on each occasion.
 They will not be eligible for pre-settled status, and will have to apply under the new post-Brexit Immigration Rules if wish to remain here at the end of their three year visa.

 – 30 December 2020: Deadline for settled status applications.
 All EU citizens and their family members who were resident in the UK by exit day will need to have applied for settled or pre-settled status by this date.